-/wsag: ServiceDescriptionTerm/@ServiceName
+/wsag:ServiceDescriptionTerm/@wsag:ServiceName

 This attribute identifies a service across multiple service description terms.
 The service description term is defined as "being about" the service identified by the wsag: ServiceName attribute.
 This identifier is scoped within the agreement i.e. it is not meant to identify the service outside of the agreement.
-This element is optional but SHOULD appear if several services are described by this agreement.